mpaperno/MSFSTouchPortalPlugin/README.md

 * Completely configurable to request any variable or trigger any event supported by the connected simulator, including with custom extensions like MobiFlight.
 * Supports simulator system events (such as "flight loaded" or "sim started") as Touch Portal Events.
 * Allows simultaneous usage from multiple networked Touch Portal devices.
-* Optional WASM module integration allows even greater expansion, with access to many variable types (including "Local" variables) and events/actions not normally accessible via SimConnect alone.
+* Optional WASM (Web ASsembly Module) integration allows even greater expansion, with access to many variable types (including "Local" variables) and events/actions not normally accessible via SimConnect alone.
+* Categorized lists of all SimConnect Event IDs and Simulator Variables to choose from, custom imported from MSFS online documentation (exclusive feature!).
-* Integrates live HubHop data for activating thousands of available Input Events provided by the community.
+* Integrates live HubHop data for activating thousands of available Input Events provided by the community (requires WASM integration).

 ## Documentation